CebolaLab/ATAC-seq/README.md

 The following pipeline will describe the step-by-step analysis of ATAC-seq data (the **a**ssay for **t**ransposase-**a**ccessible **c**hromatin with **seq**uencing).
 This has been adapted from the following resources:

-- https://vallierlab.wixsite.com/pipelines/atac-seq A great tool for beginners indicating the major analysis steps and linking relevant tools
+- https://vallierlab.wixsite.com/pipelines/atac-seq A great tool for beginners indicating the major analysis steps
 - https://www.encodeproject.org/atac-seq/ The recommended ENCODE pipeline, for which tools are available on [github](https://github.com/ENCODE-DCC/atac-seq-pipeline) and the recommended parameters/specification are available via a [google doc](https://docs.google.com/document/d/1f0Cm4vRyDQDu0bMehHD7P7KOMxTOP-HiNoIvL1VcBt8/edit)
 - https://github.com/harvardinformatics/ATAC-seq An ATAC-seq pipeline from Harvard Informatics
-- https://yiweiniu.github.io/blog/2019/03/ATAC-seq-data-analysis-from-FASTQ-to-peaks/ A similar github page which clearly presents an ATAC-seq pipeline
+- https://yiweiniu.github.io/blog/2019/03/ATAC-seq-data-analysis-from-FASTQ-to-peaks/ A similar github page presenting an ATAC-seq pipeline

 An excellent recent review on the ATAC-seq analysis pipeline is reported by [(Yan et al. 2020)](https://genomebiology.biomedcentral.com/track/pdf/10.1186/s13059-020-1929-3).